 Spectacular viewpoint over the River Garry towards the site of the Battle of Killiecrankie

 - Queen’s View - Loch Tummel (Photo stop)

 Famous stop off point on the “Road to the Isles’ with breathtaking views down Loch Tummel to the conical peak of Schiehallion at 1,083m high (The fairy mountain of Caledonia)

-Lunch stop on the shores of Loch Rannoch with far reaching views to the eastern fringe of the atmospheric Rannoch Moor and beyond to the Grampian mountains
+Pass through the village with views over Dunalastair and Loch Rannoch, the atmospheric Rannoch Moor and beyond to the Grampian mountains

 - Strath Fionan (Photo stop)

 A single track winding pass over the heather foothills of Schiehallion with panoramic views of the Breadalbane hills and glens

 - The village of Kenmore (Lunch stop & photo stop)

 Picturesque highland village nestling on the shores of Loch Tay with stunning views across the loch to Perthshire’s highest Munro - Ben Lawers at 1,214m high

 - Loch Tay - Crannog Centre (Alternative guided visit instead of Dewars Whisky Distillery tour)